Identifying the Key Attributes in an Unlabeled Event Log for Automated Process Discovery: Acknowledgment

 \section{Acknowledgment}

-This work was supported by the A*STAR Cyber-Physical Production System (CPPS) - Towards Contextual and Intelligent Response Research Program, under the RIE2020 IAF-PP Grant A19C1a0018, and Model Factory@SIMTech.
+This work was supported by the A*STAR ``Cyber-Physical Production System (CPPS) - Towards Contextual and Intelligent Response Research Program'' project with Grant No. A19C1a0018 and by the ``Distributed Smart Value Chain'' project with Grant No. M23L4a0001.

-{ } \tablename~\ref{tab:accuracy_datasets} shows each attribute's accuracy by the datasets for comparison.
-NA in the miner denotes the cases where we could identify the key attributes in the first stage. \ifCLASSOPTIONcaptionsoff